 New in Germany?
 Stay in touch with your new friends and colleagues in Germany with our guide to getting a German mobile phone and SIM card.

 If you’re a recent arrival in Germany, you’ll want to stay connected with friends and family wherever they are in the world.
+This is why getting a German mobile phone is one of the top items on many people’s checklist when moving.
 Thankfully, the country has a high-quality mobile phone network with very good 4G coverage and an ever-growing number of mobile operators.
-These operators offer excellent SIM and mobile options for expats and visitors alike.

 With over 83 million residents, competition in the German mobile phone market is fierce.
 This has pushed local operators to create a range of affordable options.
-But with so much choice on offer, it can be confusing for expats simply looking for a German SIM card or mobile phone.
-To help, this guide includes the following information:
+But with so much choice on offer, it can be confusing for expats in Germany to simply find a SIM card or mobile phone.
+To help, read on for more information on the following:

 - The mobile network in Germany